cpesch/CarCosts/README.markdown

 cars and/or motor bikes generate.
 It helps me to maintain an overview of the costs and it might help you.

+You have to be somewhat disciplined to enter the costs into the program:

+* all fuel costs
+* all maintenance costs

+But if you do that, CarCosts calculates

+* total and average fuel consumption,
+* total and average mileage per year,
+* average fuel price and
+* cost per kilometer based on fuel costs, maintenance costs and overall costs.

 FAQ
 ---